mozes/partner-api-docs/sections/project.md

 ## Add Subscriber

-`POST /v1/project/subscribe` - Subscribes a user to the given project.
+`/v1/project/subscribe` - Subscribes a user to the given project.

 If the user is under the age of 13, then, under COPPA guidelines, the user's phone number is flagged, and an error is returned.
 Otherwise, the user is subscribed to the mobile list and an SMS is sent to the user's mobile phone confirming the subscription.